Tornado outbreak of December 12–15, 2022: Non-tornadic effects

 A major blizzard occurred in the Great Plains related to the tornado outbreak, leading to heavy snow and freezing rain.
 In Fargo, North Dakota, all after school activities on December 13 were canceled.
 Parts of I-80 and I-76 in Nebraska were shut down due to the blizzard, as was part of I-90 in South Dakota.
 In Colorado, portions of I-70 and US 6 also shut down briefly.
 Portions of I-29 were also shut down as the storm approached.
-The Black Hills National Forest was forced to close for the winter three days early due to the storm.
+On South Dakota Highway 37 in Parkston, a car crash occurred due to the icy roads, killing 3 people.
+The Black Hills National Forest was forced to implement seasonal closures three days early due to the storm.
+All schools in Campbell County, Wyoming closed on December 14, as much of Wyoming’s interstate system closed.
 Freezing rain accumulation peaked at 0.40 in in Litchville, North Dakota.
 Further east, blizzard conditions and thundersnow were verified in Duluth, Minnesota.
 Power outages totaled 45,000 in Minnesota, 70,000 in Wisconsin and 43,700 in Michigan.
-As the storm swept across Illinois, the city of Rockford spent 306 consecutive hours below freezing.
+After the storm swept across Illinois, the city of Rockford spent 306 consecutive hours below freezing.

 Further east in Pennsylvania, at Penn State University, the snowstorm forced the final exams to be rescheduled from December 15 to December 16 and 17.
 Small portions of I-80 closed due to the storm, and the Skyline Drive in Virginia was also closed.
-By the morning of December 16, snow accumulations reached 11.4 in in Wilmington, Vermont.
+A ground stop was issued at Toronto Pearson International Airport.
+By the morning of December 16, snow accumulations reached 11.4 in in Wilmington, Vermont, and 31 in in Pinkham Notch, New Hampshire.
+New Hampshire reported 47 car crashes in just two hours during the storm.
 Ultimately, around 50,000 customers in the Northeast lost power.

 Impact

 Amtrak's southbound Heartland Flyer was forced to go at a restricted speed on the morning of December 13 due to severe weather damage along its route, which included the tornadic damage in Wayne, Oklahoma.
 Tornadoes on December 14 delayed the westbound Sunset Limited as well as the northbound and southbound Crescent.

 Governor John Bel Edwards declared a state of emergency throughout Louisiana on December 13.
 On December 14, school districts in multiple counties and parishes closed or implemented delayed starts.
 St. Charles Parish President Matthew Jewell also declared a state of emergency, separate from the statewide declaration, for the Louisiana parish after a tornado killed one and injured several.

 On December 15, following the issuance of a tornado watch for parts of Florida, Universal Orlando Resort closed for the day.
+The tornado watch also resulted in a ground stop at Orlando International Airport.
 Disney's Blizzard Beach shut down on December 16 and 17 due to colder temperatures after the system passed through.